shawn-nyk/tp/docs/UserGuide.md

 Example:

 1. Suppose you can't remember the commands.
-Fret not, executing `help` will generate a new window containing the link to your user guide!
+Fret not, executing `help` will generate a new window containing the link to the user guide!

 <p align="center"><img src="images/ug-general/help.png" width="70%" height="70%"/></p>